lammps/lammps/doc/src/Howto_amoeba.rst

 Tinker PRM and KEY files

 A Tinker PRM file is composed of sections, each of which has multiple lines.
-This is the list of sections LAMMPS knows how to parse and use.
+This is the list of PRM sections LAMMPS knows how to parse and use.
 Any other sections are skipped:

 * Angle Bending Parameters